kboni/bass-xtractor/README.md

 # Bass Extractor

-A Python script and GUI to extract bass from audio files using command line interface and GUI. **This project is based on [Spleeter](https://github.com/deezer/spleeter)**, an open-source audio separation library by Deezer.
+A Python script and GUI to extract bass from audio files or Youtube directly (single or in batches) and changing pitch, using command line interface and GUI. **This project is based on [Spleeter](https://github.com/deezer/spleeter)**, an open-source audio separation library by Deezer.

 **Testing Status**: The script and GUI are currently tested on Windows.
 Linux and macOS compatibility is implemented but requires testing.